 But this also means: “Be mindful of your appearance to the jury.”
 During breaks, jurors will be looking at your behavior.
 They will suspect that you are on your best behavior in the courtroom but what about outside of it?
 Assume you and your client (or witness) are being observed by the jury at all times.

 Developing you trial “persona” is critical for a trial lawyer.
 There is only one rule – Be yourself and be authentic.
 Don’t get caught in anything that appears like a lie or a deliberate misstatement to the court or the jury.
 You can never get your credibility back from that.
 I like to blend a little humor in what I do because that’s who I am and what works for me.
 But I also enjoy getting deathly serious and aggressive when called for.
 That’s also who I am.
 Having spoken to hundreds of trial jurors over the years, I have found that this dichotomy works for me; they found it interesting that I can be “light-hearted” and “laser-focused and serious” in the same situation.
 But only because those are elements of my genuine personality.
 Just like a tennis player at Center Court cannot hide his game’s weaknesses or blame it on a teammate, a trial lawyer cannot fake a personality all the way through trial.
 The real you will come out.
 So you might as well just start out being yourself.
 No matter who you are, speak clearly and in a loud voice that’s easy to be heard.
 Don’t interrupt the judge or your adversary.
 Ask permission to approach a witness or the bench.
 Do you best to maintain eye contact with the jury throughout the trial.
 Jurors seem to expect trial lawyers to be rude and obnoxious.
-They are pleasantly surprised by and very open trial lawyers who are effective but courteous, efficient and prepared.
+They are pleasantly surprised by and very open to trial lawyers who are effective but courteous, efficient and prepared.

 6. Be in control of the courtroom: This goes hand in hand with the previous item.
 Show that you are organized and prepared by keeping a running list of evidence- a simple sheet (one for each party) with columns for the item description, its number or letter; which party offered it; whether it was marked in evidence or just for identification, when it was admitted into evidence (date); whether there was an objection to it.
 See example below.
-Keep a list of the witness who testified, on whose behalf they were called and when they testified.
-Have extra copies of any depositions you plan on using for the court to read along.
+Keep a list of the witnesses who testified, on whose behalf they were called and when they testified.
+Have extra copies of any depositions/evidence you plan on using for the court to read along.
 Ask if a witness needs water and ask the court officer to provide it for the witness.
-All of this tells your jury that you are comfortable in the courtroom and that you are prepared.
+All this tells your jury that you are comfortable in the courtroom and that you are prepared.

 Organize your files: Nothing annoys judges, court personnel, juries and clients more than watching a lawyer bumble through the file looking for an item they “swore was here a minute ago.”
 Know where everything is and have important items marked in their own manila folder.
 If something is really key, make multiple copies of it so its always at the ready.